Byron Looper: Murder conviction and sentence

-Looper's jury trial for murder finally occurred in 2000 after several delays because he repeatedly changed attorneys, most of whom filed a variety of motions requesting a different judge, as well as change-of-venue.
-Ultimately, Looper's trial was not moved; jurors were brought in from Sullivan County to reduce the chance that they had been influenced by pre-trial publicity.
+Looper's jury trial for murder finally occurred in 2000 after several delays because he repeatedly changed attorneys, most of whom filed a variety of motions requesting a different judge, as well as change of venue.
+Ultimately, Looper's trial was not moved; jurors were brought in from Sullivan County to reduce the chance that they had been influenced by pretrial publicity.
 By the time of the trial, a work crew had found the weapon apparently used in the murder, near the junction of Tennessee State Route 111 and I-40.

-Wes Rex and Joe Bond were both prominent witnesses for the prosecution, as were two political consultants who reported having been contacted at various times by Looper, who had told both men that he wanted to run a political race, and felt the surest way to win would be to murder his opponent.
+Wes Rex and Joe Bond were both prominent witnesses for the prosecution, as were two political consultants, who reported having been contacted at various times by Looper, who had told both men that he wanted to run a political race, and felt the surest way to win would be to murder his opponent.
 Tennessee Bureau of Investigation expert Sandy Evans testified that the tire tracks at the scene came from Looper's Audi.
 The prosecuting attorney, Tony Craighead, told the jury that Looper had intended to "win this election with a Smith & Wesson."
 For his defense, Looper tried to rely on testimony from his mother and her neighbors, who said he was visiting his mother's home in Flowery Branch, Georgia, on the morning that Burks died, but witnesses he produced to support his alibi were excluded from testifying because they had not been identified to the court before the trial, as required by Tennessee law.
 Despite forensic and eyewitness evidence presented at trial, Looper's mother maintained her son's innocence to his death, and beyond.

-In August, 2000, Looper was convicted of first-degree murder and sentenced to life in prison without chance of parole.
+In August 2000, Looper was convicted of first-degree murder and sentenced to life in prison without chance of parole.
 The victim's family had requested that prosecutors not seek the death penalty.
 Following his conviction and sentencing, he was transferred to Brushy Mountain State Penitentiary in Petros, Tennessee.
 When the Brushy Mountain Penitentiary closed in 2009, Looper was moved to the Morgan County Correctional Complex.

 In late 2001, Looper sued a TV station and individual station personnel for depicting him unfavorably in a broadcast interview.
 Meanwhile, Looper was also the subject of "Eliminating the Competition", episode 163 of the TV series American Justice.

 He also filed a lawsuit against Tennessee Department of Correction personnel and the contractor that provided medical services in Tennessee prisons, charging that the conditions of his confinement were unconstitutional and that he was not receiving adequate medical care.
-In that suit he asked for $47 million in damages.
+In that suit, he asked for $47 million in damages.
 He also filed several unsuccessful motions to overturn his conviction.